-8. Digital Marketing Manager
+8. Marketing Analyst

 Digital marketing also requires a strong knowledge of data analytics.
-Depending on your other complementary skills and interests, you could find yourself in a specific analytics role within a company or agency, or simply applying your data science expertise as a part of a larger skillset.
+Depending on your other complementary skills and interests, you could find yourself in a specific analytics role within a company or agency, or simply applying your data science expertise as a part of a larger skill set.

 Marketers often use tools like Google Analytics, custom reporting tools and other third party sites to analyze traffic from websites and social media advertisements.
 While these examples require a basic understanding of data analytics, a skilled data scientist has the ability to create a long-term career in marketing.